rahulsushilsharma/huggingface-chat/README.md

 ## Documentations

-Full API documentations can be found here [docs](./docs/doc.md)
+Full API documentations of both classes can be found here [Chat](./docs/chat.md) [Login](./docs/login.md)

 ## Contributions

-- If you happen to see missing feature or a bug, feel free to open an issue.
+- If you happen to see missing feature or a bug, feel free to open an [issue](https://github.com/rahulsushilsharma/huggingface-chat/issues).
 - Pull requests are welcomed too!

 ## License